This dish was born out of my deep need to

 I used sharp cheddar cheese, but feel free to use any cheese you prefer (or combinations of cheese).
 Just be sure to choose a cheese that melts well.

-If you have access, try and use a can of fire-roasted tomatoes.
+I wrote 18 - 20 oz can of tomatoes as it will depend on the brand that you use in your area.
+Also, if you have access, try and use a can of fire-roasted tomatoes.
 They would add incredible flavor to your casserole!
 I didn't have any on hand when I made this taco casserole. *boo* 🙁

 STOVETOP METHOD - Simply brown your thawed ground beef (no need for the broth) in a large dutch oven or big fry pan.
 Add the diced tomatoes, taco seasoning, garlic, oregano, salt, and pepper.
 Mix well.